edickie/ciftify/docs/01_installation.md

 ## Python Requirements

-ciftify is mostly written in python (python 2 or 3 compatible!) with the following package dependencies:
+ciftify is mostly written in python 3 with the following package dependencies:

 + docopt
 + matplotlib